The Journal of Cell Biology

 The homotypic fusion of yeast vacuoles requires Sec18p (NSF)-driven priming to allow vacuole docking, but the mechanism that links priming and docking is unknown.
 We find that a large multisubunit protein called the Vam2/6p complex is bound to cis-paired SNAP receptors (SNAREs) on isolated vacuoles.
 This association of the Vam2/6p complex with the cis-SNARE complex is disrupted during priming.
 The Vam2/6p complex then binds to Ypt7p, a guanosine triphosphate binding protein of the Rab family, to initiate productive contact between vacuoles.
 Thus, cis-SNARE complexes can contain Rab/Ypt effectors, and these effectors can be mobilized by NSF/Sec18p-driven priming, allowing their direct association with a Rab/Ypt protein to activate docking.

 Price, Albert; Seals, Darren; Wickner, William; and Ungermann, Christian, "The Docking Stage of Yeast Vacuole Fusion Requires the Transfer of Proteins from a Cis-Snare Complex to a Rab/Ypt Protein" (2000).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2329.